fuzzygroup/blog/_posts/2020-01-14-how-to-detox-someone-from-alcohol.md

 ---
 layout: post
-title: How to Detox Someone from Alcohol
+title: How to Do Something Hard
 category: alcohol
 tags: ["alcohol", "life"]
 ---